acautin/distributed-state-example/README.md

 	interface:reward_player(<<"player1">>, 5).
 	5

-reward a player with something different than an integer and see how the suppervisor restart the gen_server and the state is preserved:
+reward a player with something different than an integer and see how the supervisor restart the gen_server and the state is preserved:

 	interface:reward_player(<<"player1">>, a).
 	CRASH!!